-Service Credit for all Correctional Officer schedule types is accrued at 2% for Years 1 through Year 30.
+\Service Credit for all Correctional Officer schedule types is accrued at 2% for Years 1 through Year 30.
 Correctional Officers with 25 or more years of service at 6/30/12 will accrue the higher percentages for Year 31 through Year 35.
 On or after 7/1/12, Correctional Officers with less than 25 years of service at 6/30/12 will accrue 3% for Year 31 through Year 35.

-For Schedule CO members, your highest average salary is calculated using your three highest consecutive years of service.
-For Schedule CO1E, CO1NE, CO2, and CO3 members, your highest average salary is calculated using your five highest consecutive years of service.
+For Correctional Officers, your highest average salary is calculated using your three highest consecutive years of service.

 There is a maximum percent of your highest average salary you can receive as a pension benefit.
 For a correctional officer in Schedules CO or CO1E, your maximum retirement benefit is equal to the total accrual earned as of 6/30/2012 (not to exceed 80%) OR 75% of your highest average salary, whichever is greater.